-Gallatin's intensive travel courses are small, discussion-based seminars with Gallatin faculty that are designed to provide a unique and in-depth exploration of a particular cultural or historical topic found within a foreign country or region.
+Gallatin's intensive travel courses are small, discussion-based seminars led by Gallatin faculty which are designed to provide a unique and in-depth exploration of a particular cultural or historical topic found within a foreign country or region.
 Students experience each location hands-on through visits to museums, galleries, and various sites of historical, cultural, and political significance.

-Gallatin is looking for dedicated, inquisitive students who are eager to build a community with professors and fellow students while abroad.
-For details regarding elligibility, please check the course site.
+For these courses, the School is looking for dedicated, inquisitive students who are eager to build a community with professors and fellow students while abroad.
+For details regarding eligibility, please check the course site.
 Students are encouraged to apply early since most programs are filled on a rolling basis and only completed applications are reviewed.
-Please note that courses vary form year to year.
+Please note that courses vary from year to year.

 Culture, Development and Globalization in India, TRAVL-UG 9700